do1fmd/BV9900Pro-optimization/README.md

 Now connect the switched-off phone to PC while holding the Vol-Up button.
 The readback will take some time.

-# Update Firmware (not necessary)
-You can now update (and also downgrade) the firmware of your BV9900 Pro with SP Flash tools.
-I recommend [https://www.getdroidtips.com/flash-stock-firmware-using-sp-flash-tool/](this guide), if you want to flash a new firmware.

 # Unlocking Bootloader
 Go to the settings, "About phone" and press the Build number at least 10 times in a row.
 Now head back to the settings menu -> System.
 There you will find the new entry "Developer options".